m8nware/m8nware.com/txt/about.md

 We plan our work in stages — 1-2 months each — that are expected to be documented, integrated, and accepted before moving on to the next one.
 The main value to you is access to high-quality low-risk (in terms of time and allocated resources) advanced R&D services without the need to grow/expand an in-house team.
 Although, obviously, we can as well complement the efforts of the in-house R&D team and help its growth.

-If you're interested, please, write to <info@m8nware.com>
+If you're interested in cooperating with us, please, write to <info@m8nware.com>